What to do, hear, see | March 1-7

 College-Conservatory of Music

 A rare revisiting of Jerry Herman’s 1974 musical about the relationship between Hollywood director Mack Sennett and silent film star Mabel Normand.
 Set in 1911, amidst the zany slapstick of early films, and full of timeless Herman tunes.
+CCM’s musical theater productions are always, at the least, highly creative.

 VISUAL ART